brownplt/chaff-gen-artifacts/README.md

 ### Artifact 1.3: Cluster Evaluation
 We also provide a Python program and associated Docker container that can be used to generate both semantic and syntactic clusters using this spreadsheet, and generate clustering evaluation metrics as described in the paper.

 Source code can be found in the `Clustering` directory.
-The Docker container that wraps this source code can be pulled from: `TODO: Fill` or built using the associated Dockerfile:
+The Docker container that wraps this source code can be pulled from Dockerhub by running:
+ `docker pull sidprasad/wfe-clustering`
+ or built using the associated Dockerfile:

 ```
 cd Clustering
-docker build . -t clustering
+docker build . -t sidprasad/wfe-clustering

 ```

 It can then be run as follows:

 ```
-docker run --rm -it clustering <option>
+docker run --rm -it sidprasad/wfe-clustering <option>
 ```

 Where option can be one of `semantic`, `leveshtein` or `tree_diff`.